enkidevs/curriculum/SQL/DDL/indicies/when-to-add-indexes.md

 Now, talking about queries' performance on indexed table:
 - try to compute as many rows as possible in a single query, rather writing multiple queries
-- create non-clustered Indices on columns used frequently in `JOIN` queries
+- create non-clustered Indices on col columns like `text` cause performance issues
+- the more duplicates we have in a column, the lower the umns used frequently in `JOIN` queries
 - indexing columns is important when working with exact-match queries
 ---
 ## Practice